MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-recurring-task.md

 - csharp
 ---

-# How to: Create a Recurring Task
+# Create a Recurring Task

 This example creates a recurrent task.